 Can a product really eliminate our wrinkles, rid us of cellulite, or make our skin glow?

 In my experience, its a lot of hype and unsubstantiated claims and a quick look at ingredients listed can reveal a lot about how unnatural a product really is.

 Check your brand's approach to packaging and sustainability and always question packaging claims.

 This way, you'll end up with less junk at the end of the day and probably be much happier.
-One of my favourite online shops for low waste, eco-friendly items is Flora & Fauna, they make a huge effort to ship plastic free and you can opt for minimal packaging during checkout (even their masking tape is ecofriendly!).
-They also take back product packaging for recycling and give you points towards your next order.
+One of my favourite online shops for low waste, eco-friendly items is Biome Eco Stores, they make a huge effort to ship plastic free and you can opt for minimal packaging during checkout (even their masking tape is ecofriendly!).

 Swap to Low Waste Tooth Brushes